gerardathletics/SmartEnvironments-PersonalPortfolio/Information/Goal-2/README.md

 I ended up doing a lot of the cartographic work from the different analysis.

 * **Python**
+  * In Python I mostly did graphs and plot visualizations, however I also tried to do some simple maps.

 * **QGIS**
   * In QGIS, firstly, I read the output CSV files from the pre-processing and cleaning to geolocalize all the tweets in order to analyse them.
   <details>